 Most coworking spaces prefer to automate meeting room bookings with the help of specialized software.
 It can come as a standalone tool such as Skedda or as a holistic platform such as andcards with all features (bookings, invoicing, membership plans, and more) required for coworking space management included.

 No matter which app you will choose to manage your bookings, your goal is to provide customers (members and non-members) with an easy way to book and pay for your amenities.
 Ideally, the process should boil down to opening your app on a smartphone, choosing a suitable room and time slot, and paying instantly with a bank card, invoice, or credits.

 Please note that not all coworking space software copes with the task excellently, some systems don’t have mobile apps for members and managers, which is really bad as the future belongs to mobile.
-If you are still choosing your perfect coworking space management software, check out this article to make an informed choice: How to Choose the Best Software to Manage Your Coworking Space (2022 Guide).

 It goes without saying that if customers book and pay for the rooms autonomously without calling or messaging your administrator, it takes a monstrous task off administrators’ shoulders.
 They don’t manage bookings and don’t accept payments but just supervise the process and make sure that all members are happy and engaged.